-Public affairs practitioners engage stakeholders to educate, motivate and deescalate.
 It’s essentially a specialized form of marketing, where the product is an outcome that usually impacts people, planet and profits.
 Public affairs professionals help shape the debate with strategy and messaging.
 Not all lobbyists are registered.
-Most work behind the scenes with research, strategy, writing and coalition-building.
+Most work happens behind the scenes with research, strategy, writing and coalition-building.

 Public affairs work combines government relations, media relations, issue management, stakeholder relations, corporate and social responsibility, and strategic communications advice.
 Practitioners aim to influence public opinion and public policy by building on common ground with stakeholders.
 Unfortunately, propaganda and misinformation has long been part of the equation.

 Political chaos is the norm and public affairs professionals must anticipate, plan and respond without missing a beat.
 Strategists are reevaluating the best practices of opportunism and risk management.

 While stocks soar, trust in corporate America and elected officials in Washington, D.C., continues to drop.
 America’s discontent with politics and business is not party-specific.
 A new survey conducted by the Public Affairs Council, in conjunction with Morning Consult, finds that Clinton and Trump voters have more in common than you might think: neither group trusts Washington politicians nor America’s CEOs.